Up a level | ||||||||||

 F5? - (inverted overprint) Courtesy of LiquidationGirl on eBay |

-I am not convinced that the last has a genuine overprint, the + symbols are noticeably smaller.
+I am not convinced that the "F5" has a genuine overprint, the + symbols are noticeably smaller.
+The last is a Bogus, 17½c on 10c lilac with apparently the same surcharge.

 Having said all that, usage of stamps for telegraphic purposes in the Philippines (and many other places)